akueckes/z80pack/README.md

 	./sdl2-jstest --list

-If there is some meaningful outout, you can test the joystick with a text GUI:
+If there is some meaningful outout, you can test the joystick device with a text GUI:

 	./sdl2-jstest --test 0

-Now your controller should be listed and ready for use with z80pack.
+Now your controller should be ready for use with z80pack.

 ### Special notes